ryancdickson/crp-staging/content/apply-for-inclusion.md

 Root CA certificates approved for distribution will be added to the Chrome Root Store on approximately, but not limited to, a quarterly basis.
 However, the Chrome Root Program offers no guarantees related to the timeliness of CA certificate distribution.

-The burden of proof rests entirely on the Applicant to proactively and unequivocally demonstrate their qualifications.
-While the Chrome Root Program will clarify policy, it does not provide consultative coaching on application materials.
+CA Owners should not anticipate receiving application coaching beyond what is specified on this page and the Chrome Root Program Policy.
+CA Owners may seek clarification on Chrome Root Program policies or processes, and members of the Chrome Root Program will respond in a timely manner.

 ### Inclusion Rejection